Mosterhamn

-Mosterhamn or simply Moster is a village in Bømlo municipality in Vestland county, Norway.
-The village is located on the small island of Moster in the southeastern part of the municipality of Bømlo.
+Mosterhamn or simply Moster is a village in Bømlo Municipality in Vestland county, Norway.
+The village is located on the small island of Moster in the southeastern part of Bømlo Municipality.
 The village lies along the Bømlafjorden.
-The 1.8 km2 village has a population (2019) of 1,375 and a population density of 764 PD/km2.
+The 1.83 km2 village has a population (2025) of and a population density of 782 PD/km2.

 The village is notable since the Old Moster Church is here and that is the site of the Mostratinget, a thing in the year 998 when Olav Tryggvason is said to have brought Christianity to Norway and made it the national Church of Norway.

 Prior to the opening of the Triangle Link bridge-tunnel network in 2001, Mosterhamn was one port of the Mosterhamn–Valevåg Ferry which crossed the Bømlafjorden.